winst0n-w/winst0n-w.github.io/README.md

 ## [Spotify Playlist Data Exploration](https://github.com/winst0n-w/spotify-analysis/blob/master/Spotify%20Playlists%20Data%20Exploration.ipynb)

-I listen to music probably all the time and one thing I always look forward to is Spotify's year-end summary and seeing that year's stats and my favorite artists and tracks.
+I listen to music all the time and one thing I always look forward to is Spotify's year-end summary and seeing that year's stats and my favorite artists and tracks.

 I discovered that you can use Spotify's API to extract information about your Spotify profile.
 To build upon the Python skills I learned in school, I decided to use the Python library, Spotipy, to write a script to extract information on some of my playlists and its tracks.
 Along with the tracks, I also analyzed the track features that Spotify offers such as danceability, energy, valence, etc.